Best Of

 Only for credit monitoring — not a Mint replacement

-Credit Karma is where Intuit migrated Mint users, but it is a credit monitoring tool, not a budgeting app.
-Good for credit scores and credit card recommendations — not a real Mint replacement.
+This is where Intuit sent Mint users, but let's be honest: Credit Karma is a credit monitoring tool, not a budgeting app.
+Good for checking your credit score and getting card recommendations.
+Not a real Mint replacement.

 Pros